seemoo-lab/watchwitch/README.md

 For a successful connection, you should see several *SetupChannel* messages in the debug log.
 Once connected, you should be able to use all features of the app.

 **Note:** The watch is a moody creature.
 Taking over the connection from an iPhone stretches the intended use case of the involved protocols a fair bit, and can get the watch into weird, half-functional states.
 Especially when re-connecting to the iPhone after being connected to the Android phone, you can expect various features to not work as intended.
 For best results, reboot the watch, restart the WatchWitch app, and try again.

+## Health Sync

+The watch only synchronizes health data every now and then.
+To manually trigger it a sync, you can start a short workout, log some symptom in the cycle tracking app, or take an ECG reading.
+Once WatchWitch has received some health messages, you can also manually unlock the ECG and cycle tracking app, if you haven't done so before.

+## Notification Forwarding

+WatchWitch can forward instant messages from your Android phone to your watch.
+Currently forwarding is only supported for Signal messages.
+To use this, you'll have to grant the app permission to access your Android notifications.
+You'll be prompted to do so when you open the *Chat* view.

+Replies you compose on the watch will be sent back *if the watch fully accepts our session*.
+This is somewhat rare as it requires taking over a session with an unknown ID from the previously connected iPhone.
+It might take some tries (reconnecting, restarting app & watch) to get a session that works.